hpcleuven/VscDocumentation/source/leuven/services/openondemand.rst

 To launch any of the interactive apps, you need to fill in the resources form.
 Most of the options in the resource forms are similar across all apps, but some apps require additional input from the user.
 These will be explained in the specific paragraph about the apps.
-A more detailed guide on how to choose your resources is available in the next chapter.
+A more detailed guide on how to choose your resources is available in the :ref:`next section <choosing_your_resources>`.
 Beware that by launching any app you will end up in a regular queue, so requesting a large amount of resources might result in a long queue time.

 - Cluster: allows choosing between one of our :ref:`Tier-2 clusters <kul_tier2>` in production, namely Genius or wICE